transgogol/transgogol/README.md

 /byf/
 - i sometimes say the f slur and
 (very rarely) the t slur (i'm gay and trans)
-- if you think you like dazai sigma shu luca rui endeavor and hades more than me you make me feel iffy esp if i don't like you or if we're not close
 - i like endeavor from bnha
-- i don't hate mori ougai
+- i don't hate mori from bsd
--vI might post about snakes and include pictures of them
 - i dislike a lot of popular ships and will shit talk about them